azdavis/millet/README.md

 - A bird named Polly Morphism is the mascot for [15-150][cmu150], Carnegie Mellon's introductory functional programming course.
 - 15-150 is taught in Standard ML.

+Note also that Polly is featured in the logo, which was drawn by [Yixin He][yixin].

 ## License

 Millet is dual-licensed under the terms of both the MIT license and the Apache license v2.0.